Perksey/PearlCLR/README.md

 ## It doesn't create an executable when I run it

-It doesn't, at least not yet, it however does provide MainModule.bc which is a LLVM IR bitcode file that you can use in place of C/C++ source files in clang compilation.
-This however requires that you install the LLVM and Clang toolchain which can be found in https://llvm.org/
+It doesn't, at least not yet.
+It does, however, provide MainModule.bc which is a LLVM IR bytecode file that you can use in place of C/C++ source files for `clang` compilation.
+Note that this does require the LLVM and Clang toolchain which can be found at https://llvm.org/

-`clang -oProgram.exe MainModule.bc` would produce Program.exe from the provided LLVM IR.
+`clang -o Program.exe MainModule.bc` would produce Program.exe from the provided LLVM IR.